ClosedBusiness

 Australian Government · Australia

-Incubator Support – Expert in Residence provides matched funding to Australian incubators to bring in or send out experts who build incubator capability and help start-ups succeed in international markets.
-The grant supports access to research, managerial and technical talent through secondments and related activities.
+Incubator Support – Expert in Residence provides matched funding to Australian incubators to bring in or send experts on secondments that build incubator capability and help start-ups succeed in international markets.
+The grant supports access to research, managerial and technical talent through national or international expert exchanges.

 Funding